jsacoba/pai789_finalproject/script5_analyze/c.epi_vul/c.2 epi_coping/readme.md

-# Script No. 5.c.0: Analyzing and Visualizing the Relationship Between EPI vs. Vulnerability
+# Script No. 5.c.2: Analyzing and Visualizing the Relationship Between EPI vs. Lack of Coping Capacities

 ## A. Summary

 This script uses `pandas`, `matplotlib.pyplot`, `seaborn`, and `statsmodels.api` modules of `Python`.
 The script is aimed at:

-1. Analyzing the relationship between EPI and Vulnerability through linear regression; and
+1. Analyzing the relationship between EPI and Lack of Coping Capacities through linear regression; and

 2. Visualizing the relationship given the country's economic development status, economic region and qualitative risk level.